How To Use Diagnostic Assessment To Inform Your Teaching

 Thousands Of Diagnostic Maths Questions Available

-For schools using our 1-to-1 Maths intervention, we have written thousands and thousands of questions to be used for assessment!
-And they’re all carefully aligned to the curriculum and the appropriate year group.
+For schools signed up for our online one to one intervention programmes, we have written thousands and thousands of questions to be used for assessment, all carefully aligned to the curriculum and the appropriate year group.

-We chose to use a multiple choice format, and for each question we created one correct answer and three distractors.
+We use a multiple choice format, and for each question we’ve created one correct answer and three distractors.

 A word on distractors.
 In our experience these are highly important; they’re not just random wrong answers but are designed to be an answer a pupil could potentially get to based on a specific misconception.